 The Live Music Project was created out of a shared love for music, community, and accessible data.
-We are an all-volunteer team who love what we do, and we’d love your company!
+We LOVE our volunteers and we would be grateful to have you with us!
 Join a team to get involved.

-Product lead, UX designer, writer, artist and former news editor who loves organizing information.
-Passionate about collaborative creative processes, Shaya can often be found behind a camera, documenting orchestras in their natural habitat.
+Product lead, UX designer, writer, artist, and casual pianist who loves organizing information.
+Passionate about collaborative creative processes, Shaya can often be found behind a camera, documenting performers in their natural habitat.